 Day 2 — San Jose

-After meeting your fellow travelers at this morning’s breakfast briefing, embark on an excursion through the Central Valley to Poas Volcano National Park.
+After meeting your fellow travelers at this morning’s breakfast briefing, embark on an excursion through the Central Valley to Poás Volcano National Park.
 View the world’s largest crater (a steaming, bubbling caldron), and take a guided walk along park trails.
-Continue to the Doka Coffee Estate, located on the fertile slopes of Poas Volcano, where you learn about coffee-making and Costa Rica’s coffee industry, one of its largest exports.
+Continue to the Doka Coffee Estate, located on the fertile slopes of Poás Volcano, where you learn about coffee-making and Costa Rica’s coffee industry, one of its largest exports.
 After lunch at the Doka Estate, return to your hotel late afternoon.
-Tonight enjoy a welcome dinner at the hotel.
+Enjoy a welcome dinner tonight at a local restaurant.
 (B,L,D)

 Day 4 — Arenal Region, Penas Blancas River